YXSIO/tensorflow_learning_yuxia/README.md

 3. Improve MNIST with convolutions.
 4. Image classifier for complex images.Create a classifier for a set of happy or sad images with callback to cancel training once accuracy is greater than 0.99.

+### Learning
+* input_shape definition
+* layer object: method and attribute
+* Kernel and bias: kernel can be thought as weights
+* Implement helper function to calculate the number of parameter for various layers.

 ## Course 2 Convolutional Neural Networks in TensorFlow